 I mean this stuff is still everywhere, but McDonald’s is rolling out kale on their menus so that’s a pretty good sign something’s peaked.
 Last time I checked McDonald’s chased trends not invented them.

 Well, whatever, kale is still delicious.
 I, for one, shall continue to eat kale – cool or not.

 But, just because something is everywhere doesn’t mean we can’t try to innovate a little.
-Enter this grilled kale Caesar salad with anchovy breadcrumbs.
+Enter this charred kale Caesar salad with anchovy breadcrumbs.

 While the breadcrumbs sit out of snacking reach, mix up the Caesar dressing.
 Nothing unique here, but I like to include lots of anchovies and lemon juice for an almost bracingly bright dressing.
 It works well with the kale.